openUC2/UC2-GIT/CAD/ASSEMBLY_CUBE_Base_v2/INVENTOR/Readme.md

 </p>

 #### 16. Add some support to make it 'slidable'
-This is examplary.
+This is exemplary.
 You can add any shape you want as long as you can slide it inside the cube and keep dimensions in step 13 in your mind.
 <p align="center">
 <img src="../IMAGES/Cube_Tut_16.PNG" width="500">
 </p>